 - The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance. - The provider had implemented standard operating procedures in line with national guidance on COVID-19. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff provided preventive care and supported patients to ensure better oral health. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - The provider had information governance arrangements.
+Appropriate medicines and life-saving equipment were available, we noted the medical oxygen cylinder was out of date and did not have sufficient amounts to respond to a medical emergency, the midazolam and airways were omitted from the emergency kit. - The provider had systems to help them manage risk to patients and staff. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff provided preventive care and supported patients to ensure better oral health. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - The provider had information governance arrangements. - 2 Leeds Road Dental Practice Inspection report 28/09/2021